 Cash management aims to ensure a company has the cash it needs to pay its obligations and minimize the amount of cash it needs to set aside to honor those obligations.

-Deploying sophisticated cash management tools gives a company better visibility into the state of its liquidity, better visibility into its decision-making, and better insight into its cash flows.
+Deploying sophisticated cash management tools provides a company with better visibility into its liquidity, enhanced decision-making capabilities, and deeper insight into its cash flows.

 This facilitates more proactive cash positioning and management of a company’s liquidity.
 In turn, this can mean reacting much quicker to financial opportunities or threats.